jarrad-martyn-flare-2.jpg

 Polar Front explores humanity's relationship with the natural environment through intersecting family and world histories.
 Martyn's inspiration for this new body of work is through film photographs his Father took whilst working as a helicopter pilot, based at Casey Station in Antarctica during the 1980s.

-As Antarctica has experienced some of the most rapid warmings on Earth it has significantly changed since the photographs were taken.
+As Antarctica has experienced some of the most rapid warming on Earth it has significantly changed since the photographs were taken.
 Once stable ice shelves are melting faster, the declining habitat of several Penguin species and the human footprint in the region are increasing.
-In the past, the photographs were personal memories of a far-off alien land but are now foreboding and darker.
+In the past, the photographs were personal memories of a far-off alien land, but are now foreboding and darker.

 I AVAILABLE ARTWORKS I